KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 1. Be sure to adjust the file paths in the script accordingly.
 Think of the workspace environments, but also some of the output or input locations.
-2. In case of use of a regular folder, instead of a geodatabase, be sure to include all file types for both, input data and output data.
+2. In case of use of a regular folder, instead of a geo-database, be sure to include all file types for both, input data and output data.

 ## **Step one | Data Preparation**